ahmedfcih2014/full-js-app/README.md

 4- Using ORM instead of raw sql [done]
 5- pagination [done] ,but need to enhance
 6- Enable permissions and use them in HR Module
-7- Use redis as a gateway to store sessions
+7- Use redis as a gateway to store sessions [done]
+    just follow this link https://medium.com/swlh/session-management-in-nodejs-using-redis-as-session-store-64186112aa9
+    after install redis on my machine and check its works fine